a37ai/event-driven-microservices-platform/README.md

 Everything is based on Docker, so basically we boot a lot of stuff on startup via docker-compose.
 Let's have a deeper look.
 There is
 ### Kafka and Zookeeper
 If you do EDA the messaging way you need a broker.
 A broker that's able to replay messages, that has persistent messages, a broker that's scalable and highly available - in short: you need Kafka.
-### Jenkins, Sonar and Nexus
+### Docker Registry and Monitoring
-We included a build and deployment pipeline.
-Jobs are added to Jenkins via Job DSL, which creates CI-, Sonar- and Docker-Build-and-Deployment-Jobs for each microservice specified in one simple configuration file (https://github.com/codecentric/event-driven-microservices-platform-config/blob/master/edmp-project-configuration.json).
-That way you just create a Maven-based microservice in a new Github repository, add it to the configuration file above and our Jenkins-Job-DSL-Seedjob will pick it up, create jobs for it and deploy it on every change.
+We provide a Docker registry for storing container images and Grafana for monitoring and observability.
 ### Spring Boot Admin
 If the microservice happens to be a Spring Boot based microservice, it can be automatically registered in our always running Spring Boot Admin instance for easy monitoring.
 ### Spring Cloud Config Server
 Spring Cloud Config exposes a Github repository as a central place for configuration data, and that data can be consumed via a REST API.
 Of course, if you're using Spring Boot, there's a convenient way to consume this data via a special Spring Boot starter.
 ### Sample apps
 There are three sample apps to get you started - two Spring Cloud Stream applications that write / read to / from Kafka, and one standalone application that uses its own private Redis.
-These sample apps are not started by docker-compose but by automatically generated Jenkins jobs.
+These sample apps can be started manually via docker-compose.

 ## Project Overview